What Are the DtC Liquor Shipping Laws by State?

 When it comes to direct-to-consumer (DtC) liquor shipping laws by state, distilleries and other spirits producers must adhere to shipping laws of the destination state.
 It is also important to remember that just because a state allows DtC beer shipping or DtC wine shipping, it does not necessarily mean that it allows DtC liquor shipping.

-For example, Ohio allows DtC beer shipping but DtC liquor shipping is currently not legal.
+For example, Ohio allows DtC beer shipping but DtC liquor shipping is currently illegal.
 A distillery might see that DtC beer or DtC wine shipping is allowed into a particular state, but that is not a guarantee that the same state will allow for DtC-shipped liquor.

 Distilleries and spirit producers must also stay current on all federal and state laws, as they can change over time.
 In April 2020, Kentucky passed a statute enabling the DtC shipping of spirits.
 Then in 2021, Kentucky passed a bill removing a previous provision prohibiting DtC alcohol shippers from using third-party fulfillment houses to help with their shipping logistics needs.